 A mezzanine floor and another 5,000 sq ft are added to the factory space to expand production and a storage area is created at the mill.

-Sue sells The Natural Fibre Company and Blacker Yarns to Colin Spencer Halsey and Graham Higgins, the current owners of the business.
+Colin Spencer Halsey and Graham Higgins, the current owners of the business, take over from Sue Blacker.